Endle/readwisereader/README.md

+I no longer use Readwise Reader, so I am not in a position to maintain this plugin.
+Therefore it is archived.
+Please note that the license allows it be to forked/shared by others - feel free to do so.

 # A KOReader plugin for Readwise and Readwise Reader
 A plugin for KOReader integration with the highlight saving and read later services Readwise and Readwise Reader.
 A Readwise subscription is required.